 At our treatment centers, you’ll always have an experienced team to provide the support and care you need.

 We’ll work with you to create a treatment plan that works for you.
 We understand that what’s right for one person may not be suitable for the next.

 Our alcohol use disorder treatments focus on tackling both the physical and psychological impact of alcohol dependence.
 We use medical detoxification, inpatient treatment, and behavioral therapies to tackle addiction at its core.

 If you’ve decided to enter treatment for alcohol use disorder, you’ve already made progress.
 Admitting you have an addiction is the first step to recovery.
-Take the next step and contact Zinnia Healing today. today.
+Take the next step and contact Zinnia Health today. today.